If you’ve been working with SharePoint for even a short time, you may have noticed that SharePoint Search is not a peach.

 I’d say that’s money well spent.

-Here is an example of how this can be done with a design similar to our Info Directory app:
+Here is an example of how this can be done with a design similar to our Finder app:

-This app cuts through the noise and shows all forms, templates, procedures in a single place.
-Employees can find resources by tag or keyword—most popular resources bubble to the top.
+This app cuts through the noise and shows all forms, templates, and procedures in a single place.
+Employees can find resources by a folder or keyword.
+It can combine multiple document libraries at once and you can preview the files on a hover, so it can save users lots of time searching for the right file.

 Use Visual Click Analytics to see how users search